2030 (novel): Plot

 In the year 2030, Brad Miller has just celebrated his 80th birthday and goes to his condo in Los Angeles.
 The elderly have to remain careful due to recent killings of the elderly by young people.
 Cancer had been cured in 2015 by a man named Sam Mueller; this cure to cancer resulted in people living far longer on average.
 This has caused health care to be unbelievably expensive, leaving many younger people in extreme debt, which is the main cause of the attacks on the elderly.
 Also, Matthew Bernstein has become the first Jewish president of the United States.
 There is also Kathy Bernard, a woman in her 20s who lives with her father in the Midwest.
-Kathy’s father takes a job as a night security guard at a school and gets shot while on the job by some kids playing basketball after hours.
+Kathy’s father takes a job as a mechanic, then suffers a heart attack after coming home from work one day and passes away.
 This leaves Kathy in a terrible medical debt that she can't pay off, causing her boyfriend to take her to a meeting of others who are fed up with the elderly taking all of the money.
 There, she meets an attractive and wealthy man named Max Leonard, who she falls in love with at first sight.

 Bernstein wants to hire a woman as the Secretary of Treasury, due to it being the only cabinet position that hadn't been filled by a woman.
 He picks a business woman named Susanna Colbert.

 In July 2030, there is a 9.1 level earthquake in Los Angeles that completely devastates the city, leaving all of the buildings destroyed.
 Brad Miller gets relocated to a giant tent where the Rose Bowl was, but all he seems to care about while he stays there is the money for his condo.
 Meanwhile, Kathy's father gets out of the hospital and dies later that day.
 She calls Max instead of Brian, causing them to break up and for her to pursue Max instead.
 The earthquake is so terrible that the insurance companies can't pay anyone back.
 Bernstein’s only option is to borrow money from China.
 But due to the extreme debt America is in, China doesn't believe that they will ever get paid back, so they work out an agreement to have China co-own Los Angeles and rebuild it for them.